Food processors exemption

 Procedures and forms

-- An ODA representative will contact your firm to set up an appointment to visit your facility to conduct the certification of the machinery and equipment.
-At this time you will be informed of the estimated fee for the certification process.
+- ODA will contact your firm to set up an appointment to visit your facility to inspect the machinery and equipment.

-- And if applicable, lodging and per diem as per rates established by the Department of Administrative Services
+- Mileage, lodging, and per diem reimbursed at rates established by the Department of Administrative Services (DAS); and

 Laws and rules